-Apple’s iPad remains the best tablet on the market.
-Apple has sold well over 350 million worldwide, and there are currently five different models to choose from.
+Apple’s iPad remains one of the best tablets on the market.
+Apple has sold well over 350 million worldwide, and there are currently a number of different models to choose from.
 While these tablets are certainly well-engineered pieces of digital machinery, they are not immune to a few snags and glitches.
-We’ve taken a look at some of the most prevalent iPad problems in an attempt to find workable solutions for them.
+We've taken a look at some of the most prevalent iPad problems in an attempt to find workable solutions for them.
 Sometimes it will take more than a simple reset to get your iPad back in working order.

 It can be frustrating if a pixel isn’t working on your iPad.
 You’ll first notice this as an unresponsive dot on the display that doesn’t change, or stays black no matter what happens.
 Sometimes there may be more than one pixel like this.